GodBoii/Best/README.md

 - ✅ Auto-population of Conductor from Driver counts
 - ✅ Save schedules to Supabase database

-### Phase 2 (Coming Soon)
+### Phase 2 (Completed)
-- 🔄 Report Preview with proper formatting
+- ✅ Report Preview with proper formatting
-- 🔄 A4-formatted PDF Report Generation
+- ✅ A4-formatted PDF Report Generation
-- 🔄 Print functionality
+- ✅ Print functionality
+- ✅ Report generation by depot and date

 ## Setup Instructions